CastXML/pygccxml/docs/query_interface.rst

 Return value of ``member_functions`` is not Python list or set, but instance of ``mdecl_wrapper_t`` class.
 This class allows you to work on all selected objects at once.
-I will give an example from another project - :doc:`Py++ <../pyplusplus/pyplusplus>`.
+I will give an example from another project - https://pypi.python.org/pypi/pyplusplus/.
 In order to help `Boost.Python`_ to manage objects life time, all functions should have `call policies`_.
 For example: